Last updated: 2025-10-29

 sample: sample name defined a priori in the previous step of RNA seq analysis

-condition: the treatment condition (control, knockdown, treated, etc…)
+base_condition: the baseline condition (control, knockdown, treated, etc…) irrespective of any other experimental variable/parameter

 time: day after treatment